-Michael is Head of Gene Expression and Therapy Group at King’s College London and explains that for people who have hormone-dependent breast cancer, exposure to the synthetic chemical called bisphenol A (BPA) will stimulate the growth of their cancer.
+Michael is the Head of Gene Expression and Therapy Group at King’s College London.
+He explains that for people who have hormone-dependent breast cancer, exposure to the synthetic chemical called bisphenol A (BPA) will stimulate the growth of their cancer.

 There’s evidence that BPA is an oestrogen mimic that can upset the body’s hormonal balance and result in ill health.
 In the context of breast cancer, this reaction is crucial because the growth of many breast cancers is dependent on oestrogen.
 In addition, endocrine disruptors such as bisphenols can exert their effects at very low doses and, therefore, even low levels of daily exposure can be harmful.

 While public outreach from scientists is helping make people more aware of the possible dangers of BPA, the manufacturer’s response has been to replace BPA with other members of the bisphenol family.
 As Michael explains: “Regulators have behaved in a very shameful way in their response to the undisputed science.
 While public concern has led to labels on certain plastic containers stating they are BPA-free, there is still no listing of what chemicals are in the product.
 There are tens of different bisphenols, and if a product is marketed as being BPA- or BPS-free, it may contain other very similar artificial chemicals.
 Thus, in the public interest, it is far more important for manufacturers to disclose which bisphenols are present in their plastic products rather than which ones are absent.”